-September 265G Radio Technologies and Deployments
+November 30*EMEA Time Zone* 5G Radio Technologies and Deployments

-October 5IoT in Wireless Networks: Part of Advances in LTE-RAN Series
+December 5IoT in Wireless Networks: Part of Advances in LTE-RAN Series

-October 65G Services and Network Architecture
+December 65G Services and Network Architecture

 I would switch the Subscribers limitation with the Transactions one in the order.
 My logic is that based on my implementation and benchmarking experience, the HSS is in effect just a small layer of functionality which interfaces through Diameter to a back-end DBMS.
 I would even say that more than 90% of the resources are then spent in the DBMS then in the HSS delta.
 Then the capacity is in effect that of the DBMS, which rarely have a problem with the amounts of data required here (tens/hundreds millions of rows) vs. the DB transactions performance.